Magisk-Modules-Repo/Oxy-ify/README.md

 **Only versions after 2.2 were distributed through Magisk Modules Repo**

+### V 3.2
+- Update Gallery to 3.1.x;
+- Reverted old Camera (new one was giving problems to most users)

 ### V 3.1
 - Added Calculator (press 1+ for the easter egg);
 - Updated Camera to 3.x;